 Richard Attenborough has covered Antarctica extensively in many of his documentaries and it is no surprise that Antarctica ended up on my bucket list because of that.

-Feel free to share this page by hovering over the blue button with the white cross, below.
+Feel free to share this page with everyone you know by hovering over the blue button with the white cross, below.
+It will show them that you care.